 Based on the feedback from Library Carpentry (and the greater Carpentries) community, The Carpentries is doing more to include flexibility in the organisation of workshops.
 See Upcoming Updated Forms for Workshops & Workshop Section of The Carpentries Website.

-In response to strengthening the LC community, the Curriculum Advisory Committee have been exploring the addition of new and popular curricula.
+In response to strengthening the LC community, the Curriculum Advisory Committee has been exploring the addition of new and popular curricula.
 The table below includes the standard workshop curriculum and two additional curricula that are equally supported.
 A final option is a “mix and match” approach that the workshop requestor can develop with the Carpentries.
 As we add more lessons to Library Carpentry, we will offer new curricula in The Carpentries workshop request form and LC lessons.

 |Curriculum||Description||Lesson menu||Total time estimated|